coezbek/voxtral-test/README.md

 ## Timestamps

-Voxtral does not supports segment or word level timestamps (their announcement says coming soon)[https://mistral.ai/news/voxtral].
+Voxtral does not supports segment or word level timestamps [https://mistral.ai/news/voxtral](their announcement says coming soon).
 A poor man's sliding window implementation is provided in `timestamps.py`.

 ```
 uv run timestamps.py